 2. Essential Oils (Ant Away Spray Recipe)

 When a forager goes out and discovers food, it marks the path from the food to the nest using a pheromone trail.
 Other ants, who smell with their antennae, then follow the path.
-Certain botanical scents – in the form of essential oils – help erase ant trails so that the ants can’t return to food sources – here are a few of the most effective ones:
+Certain botanical scents – in the form of essential oils – help erase ant trails so that the ants can’t return to food sources.

 Peppermint Essential Oil